wald-tq/ui-router.github.io/_ng1_tutorial/hellosolarsystem.md

 - The `people` state will show a list of all the people.
 - The `person` state will show details for a specific person.

-Additionally, we will switch our views from templates to Angular 1.5 components.
+Additionally, we will switch our views from templates to AngularJS 1.5 components.

 At any time, the user can click "reload plunker", and the app will restart at the same URL.
 The URL contains the information necessary to restore the application's state.